ksaua/remock/README.md

 Remock takes a different approach.
 It takes control over Spring's bean factory and downright rejects adding the bean definitions of beans it knows should be mocked or rejected.

+With regards to bean factories Remock cannot reject them because it cannot know which class the bean factory will create until after Spring has resolved the bean factory.
+Remock will instead ensure that Spring never uses the factory-method by returning a bogus class if the bean factory was about to create a rejected/mocked class.